Control your IHC: primary antibody controls you should know

 5. Isotype Control

 Isotype control is an antibody of the same isotype (e.g. IgG1, IgG2, etc.), clonality, conjugation, and host species as the primary antibody.
-This allows for the simultaneous application of two or more primary antibodies from the same host in the same sample as long as they each belong to different isotypes.
-Since the secondary antibody only will bind one isotype, no cross-reactivity should occur.
+This allows for the simultaneous application of two or more primary antibodies from the same host in the same sample as long as they belong to different isotypes.
+In addition, since the secondary antibody only will bind one isotype, no cross-reactivity should occur.

 Confounding factors or limitations: limited availability of primary antibodies with different isotypes.
 These controls are only applicable to verify the specificity of mouse monoclonal primary antibodies (mAbs).